-We estimate that the net proceeds from our issuance and sale of our units in this offering will be approximately \$7.7 million, or approximately \$9.1 million if the underwriters exercise their over-allotment option to purchase additional units in full, assuming an initial public offering price of \$6.50 per unit, which is the estimated initial public offering price set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from our issuance and sale of our units in this offering will be approximately \$9.5 million, or approximately \$11.2 million if the underwriters exercise their over-allotment option to purchase additional units in full, assuming an initial public offering price of \$6.50 per unit, which is the estimated initial public offering price set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-A \$1.00 increase (decrease) in the assumed initial public offering price of \$6.50 per unit would increase (decrease) the net proceeds from this offering by approximately \$1.4 million, assuming that the number of units we are offering, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$6.50 per unit would increase (decrease) the net proceeds from this offering by approximately \$1.7 million, assuming that the number of units we are offering, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of units we are offering.
 Each increase (decrease) of 1,000,000 units in the number of units we are offering would increase (decrease) the net proceeds to us from this offering by approximately \$6.0 million, assuming that the assumed initial public offering price remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-As of June 30, 2014, we had cash and cash equivalents of approximately \$1.2 million and we received approximately an additional \$0.3 million in gross proceeds from our convertible promissory note financing in August 2014, and an additional \$0.5 million in gross proceeds from our convertible promissory note financing in October 2014.
+As of June 30, 2014, we had cash and cash equivalents of approximately \$1.2 million and we received approximately an additional \$0.3 million in gross proceeds from our convertible promissory note financing in August 2014.
 We intend to use the net proceeds from this offering as follows:

-- · Approximately \$5.1 million of the net proceeds from this offering will fund our commercial launch of CoSense; and - Approximately \$2.6 million to fund working capital, capital expenditures, research and development of additional future products, and other general corporate purposes, which may include the acquisition or licensing of other products, businesses or technologies, although we have no plans regarding any specific acquisition candidates at this time.
+- Approximately \$6.3 million of the net proceeds from this offering will fund our planned commercial launch of CoSense; and - Approximately \$3.2 million to fund working capital, capital expenditures, research and development of additional future products, and other general corporate purposes, which may include the acquisition or licensing of other products, businesses or technologies, although we have no plans regarding any specific acquisition candidates at this time.

 This expected use of the net proceeds from this offering represents our intentions based upon our current plans and business conditions.
-We believe that the proceeds of this offering will be sufficient to support hiring of commercial personnel at the level that we have described herein, and will support our anticipated marketing spends related to the launch of CoSense.
-To the extent that warrant exercises result in additional cash proceeds to the company, we anticipate deploying these funds on expansion of marketing and medical affairs activities supporting CoSense, as well as in research, development, and launch expenses related to additional products on the Sensalyze platform.
 The amounts and timing of our actual expenditures may vary significantly depending on numerous factors, including the progress of our development and commercialization efforts and the status of and results from clinical studies, as well as any collaborations that we may enter into with third parties and any unforeseen cash needs.
 As a result, our management will retain broad discretion over the allocation of the net proceeds from this offering.